Chicken Biryani (1 Cup) and Chicken (100 G)

 Portion Control

-Include a small amount of healthy fats such as avocado or nuts (like almonds or walnuts) with your meal to help slow digestion.
+Include a small serving of nuts, such as almonds or walnuts, with the meal to help slow down the carbohydrate absorption.

 Stay Hydrated

-Drink plenty of water before and after your meal to aid digestion and help moderate glucose levels.
+Drink plenty of water throughout the meal to aid digestion and help maintain stable glucose levels.

 Find Glucose response for your favourite foods